MedAI-UAIX/IS-MAN/SonoMind/README.md

 ## Notes

 This repository provides the SonoMind framework code and configuration templates.
 The following items are not included in this repository and must be prepared by the user:

 - Pretrained or fine‑tuned model weights (e.g., ThyNet, ThyNet‑S, TI‑RADS classification model).
 - Third‑party models (e.g., PubMedBERT) and any tool‑specific dependencies or environments (e.g., the franka conda environment for the robotic arm).
 - Tool data or indexes (e.g., vector databases) that are used by the tools under tools/.

 Please refer to the instructions in Tools Configuration for detailed setup steps.
-**The code in tools/RobotServer may contain paths or configurations that depend on local environments (e.g., data directories, conda environments, or device IPs).
-Please adjust these paths according to your setup before running the services.**